Otavio088/C-exercises/Readme.md

 ## ⚙️ How to Run the Exercises

-1. Clone this repository:
+1️⃣ Clone this repository:
    ```sh
    git clone https://github.com/Otavio088/C-exercises.git
    ```
-2. Open the repository folder in VS Code.
+2️⃣ Open the repository folder in VS Code.
-3. To run an exercise, open the desired file and compile it by pressing **"F6"**.
+3️⃣ To run an exercise, open the desired file and compile it by pressing **"F6"**.

 ##
-🚀 Developed by *Otávio Augusto de Melo Ribeiro*.
+🚀 Developed by **Otávio Augusto de Melo Ribeiro**.